crystallabs/crysterm/README.md

 - Widget property `shadow` also accepts Float64, in addition to `true` which defaults to drawing shadow with alpha=0.5
 - Style property `transparent` has been renamed to `transparency` and also accepts Float64, in addition to `true` which defaults to 0.5
 - In `Widget::ProgressBar`, the display of value is done using foreground color.
 This is different than Blessed, and arguably more correct
+- In Crysterm, default border type is "line" (`BorderType::Line`).
+In Blessed it is "bg"

 List of current bugs/quirks in Crysterm: